cjcoats/ioapi-3.2/README.txt

           making the I/O&nbsp;API  thread-safe for OpenMP-parallel
-          programs (like the MAQSIP-RT air quality model, the WRF or MCPL-enabled MM5 meteorology models, research versions of SMOKE, and others.
+          programs (like the MAQSIP-RT air quality model, the WRF or MCPL-enabled MM5 meteorology models, research versions of SMOKE, and others).
 It also enables OpenMP parallelism in a number of "m3tools" programs and a few additional (mostly coordinate-transform or interpolation related) I/O API
           routines.